RobertFehrmann/smartSync/README.md

     * REFRESH: The REFRESH method creates a secure view abstractions layer pointing to a list of target objects created of referenced by a specific RunID.
 The RunID (positive number) is provided via the Method Parameter.
 If the Method Parameter is 0 or negaative, it is interpreted as a relative RunID, i.e. 0=most recent run, -1=previous run, ...).
     * WORKER_SYNC (INTERNAL ONLY):
     The WORKER_SYNC method is designed as an internal method.
 It expects several temporary tables to be available and therefor it is not recommended to be called directly.
-   * SYNC: The SYNC method performs an analysis regarding what objects have changed.
-To run the actual sync process in parallel, it partitions all tables to be syncd into N groups and then creates a [TASK](https://docs.snowflake.com/en/user-guide/tasks-intro.html) for each partition.
-Then it waits (synchroniously) for completion of all tasks.
-After successful completion of all tasks or a failure of at least one task, all tasks will be removed.
-The degree of parallelizm is set via the Method parameter (see below).
-In case  To ensure that the target database does not continiously grow, the COMPACT method is called to remove target tables for older runs.
-The default number of kept runs can be changed in [customizations](#Customizations).
- * COMPACT: The COMPACT method removes all target tables (snapshots) for older synchronization runs.
-The number of snapshots to keep is provided via the Method Parameter.
- * REFRESH: The REFRESH method creates a secure view abstractions layer pointing to a list of target objects created of referenced by a specific RunID.
-The RunID (positive number) is provided via the Method Parameter.
-If the Method Parameter is 0 or negaative, it is interpreted as a relative RunID, i.e. 0=most recent run, -1=previous run, ...).
- * WORKER_SYNC (INTERNAL ONLY)
-   The WORKER_SYNC method is designed as an internal method.
-It expects several temporary tables to be available and therefor it is not recommended to be called directly.
 * Method Parameter
     * Method specific numeric value, i.e. degree of parallelizm, RunIDs to keep, RunID to expose via secure view abstraction layer)
 * Source Database